carvel-dev/carvel/content/ytt/docs/latest/lang-ref-ytt-schema.md

 ### @schema/type

-Explicitly sets the type of the annotated node.
+Explicitly configures the type of the annotated node.
+Currently, the only supported configuration is whether to allow any type or not.

 ```yaml
 @schema/type any=True